Proud Canadian Company

 Can I access home equity with a blended mortgage?

-Yes, many blended mortgages allow homeowners to access their home’s equity without breaking their mortgage contract.
+A blended mortgage through the blend and increase option allows homeowners to access their home equity without breaking their mortgage contract.
 However, this option may be limited to those with a collateral charge registration.

 Final Thoughts